HLBarker/MachineLearningPortfolio/README.md

 # Machine Learning Portfolio

-Here, I present a diverse set of data science projects which showcases data mining and preparation, data exploration, data visualization, modeling, and interpretation of the results.
+Here, I present a diverse set of data science projects which showcases my skills in data mining and preparation, data exploration, data visualization, modeling, and interpretation of the results.

 ### Each project includes:
 * README file that outlines the objective/question for the particular data science problem along with background information and results